-Want to learn how to make easy chicken spring rolls that are fresh and rolled in rice paper?
+Want to learn how to make easy chicken spring rolls (chicken summer rolls) that are fresh and rolled in rice paper?
 Check out our pictures and realize homemade spring rolls are super easy to make!
+These are perfect for parties and healthy meals.
+They’re super easy to make and just as good as a restaurant.
+Our recipe was originally published in 2018 and continues to be a reader favorite.

 Chicken Spring Rolls Recipe with Peanut Dip Recipe in a bowl